 Framed as a play within a play, Man of La Mancha sees Spanish writer Miguel de Cervantes performing a play based on his novel Don Quixote to a group of prisoners awaiting a hearing.
 Its score includes the standard “The Impossible Dream", as well as "Man of La Mancha (I, Don Quixote)" and "A Little Gossip".

-Man of La Mancha is at the London Coliseum from 26th April to 8th June, with tickets available now.
+Man of La Mancha is at the London Coliseum until 8th June, with tickets available now.

 Kelsey Grammer will play Miguel de Cervantes and Don Quixote in the musical.
 Grammer is best-known for playing Dr Frasier in the hit US sitcom Cheers and his character's subsequent spin-off.
 He recently appeared in the London production of the musical Big Fish at The Other Palace.